INDIAN LAW, TRIBAL GOVERNANCE, AND NATIVE-OWNED BUSINESSES

 Breach of Trust Claims

-Tribes across the country may have breach of trust claims that they can bring against the federal government.
-These claims involve situations where the federal government has mismanaged an asset or property that it holds in trust for the benefit of a tribe, such that the tribe has not received the full value of its resource.
+Breach of trust claims involve situations where the federal government has mismanaged an asset or property that it holds in trust for the benefit of a tribe.
 This can involve land leases to farmers or ranchers, oil and gas exploration and drilling, mineral mining, timber harvesting, trust fund investments, or in many cases–the lack of any of the above.
 In these situations, the tribe may bring a lawsuit against the federal government in the U.S. Court of Federal Claims and claim money damages in order to receive what it should have been receiving all along.

 Natural Resources, Environment, and Fishing Rights